 The C.R.
 Bard Avaulta vaginal mesh lawsuits allege that mesh surgically implanted to treat pelvic organ prolapse may be defective.
 As a result, an unbelievable number of women are at risk for internal injuries and urinary problems.

 The FDA recently expressed an even graver concern that the placement of surgical mesh through the vagina to repair pelvic organ prolapse may expose women to greater risks than other available options.

 These are national mass tort cases.
 Frankly, mass torts are rather impersonal and are handled by national lawyers – attorneys you likely will ever meet.
-Many vaginal mesh lawsuits have already reached a settlement for pretty decent sums of money – life changing for many people.
+Many vaginal mesh lawsuits have already settled for pretty decent sums of money – life-changing for many people.
 In many ways, it is about filling out some paperwork and waiting and you always have the option of just dropping your case if you don’t like where it is going in terms of your privacy or your need to be involved in the case.

-Ultimately, some women are going to read the preceding paragraph and say “I don’t care, I’m not putting myself out there in any way.”
+Ultimately, some women will read the preceding paragraph and say “I don’t care, I’m not putting myself out there in any way.”
 I can’t really argue with this.
 I’m just trying to provide the full context to potential clients.

 If you think you have an Avaulta vaginal mesh lawsuit, call 800-553-8082 to speak to someone (a female, by the way) about your case or get a free on-line consultation here.